 What's an FSA?

-A Flexible Spending Account (FSA) is an employee benefit that allows employees to use pre-tax dollars to pay for out-of-pocket health insurance or dependent insurance expenses.
-We currently offer two types of FSAs: Healthcare and Dependent Care FSAs.
+A Flexible Spending Account (FSA) is an employee benefit that allows employees to use pre-tax dollars to pay for out-of-pocket health insurance or dependent care expenses.
+We currently offer two types of FSAs: Healthcare and Dependent Care FSA.

 With an FSA, an employee enrolls during open enrollment period and elects how much they'd like to set aside pre-tax.
 The total amount then gets deducted evenly from each paycheck for the remainder of the year.
 Employees can then use these funds for different IRS approved expenses.

 Healthcare FSA can cover medical, dental or vision expenses that you would otherwise pay for out-of-pocket, including co-pays and deductibles.
 Health insurance premiums are not included.
 For a full list of qualified expenses please visit IRS Publication 502.

 With the Healthcare FSA, there's a 2019 limit of $$2,700 that you can set aside pre-tax.
 That means you can decide to set aside any amount between $1 and $$2,700 in 2019.
 You can elect to participate in an FSA during open enrollment and you must select a contribution amount at that time.
 You cannot make any changes or opt-out of the FSA later in the year.